-- Testing of the on-line application with individuals entering their own, real data, not hypothetical scenarios. - Testing of both the on-line and paper application by mixed status families. - Testing of both the on-line and paper application by assistors (e.g., eligibility workers, community-based organizations and others who are potential Navigators) since they have a wealth of practical, hands-on experience in the difficulties uninsured, low-income people face in applying for coverage and will be key to helping people enroll in coverage.
+- Testing of the on-line application with individuals entering their own, real data, not hypothetical scenarios. - Testing of both the on-line and paper application by mixed immigration status families. - Testing of both the on-line and paper application by assistors (e.g., eligibility workers, community-based organizations and others who are potential Navigators) since they have a wealth of practical, hands-on experience in the difficulties uninsured, low-income people face in applying for coverage and will be key to helping people enroll in coverage.
+We had great success testing Illinois' online Medicaid/CHIP application with consumers AND application assistors, prior to the online application going "live".